-2.2.
-Classification Algorithms in Uncertain Data Stream Environment have been not yet published, so in order to study the dynamic relationship between urban carbon dioxide emissions and economic growth, estimating China's carbon dioxide emissions has become a problem that must be taken seriously (Gao, 2015; Wang et al., 2015; Huang et al., 2015). co_2 emission sources can be divided into two categories, one is the emission of natural environment, the other is the carbon dioxide generated by human production activities.
+From the data available in China, the data of carbon dioxide emissions from various provinces have been not yet published, so in order to study the dynamic relationship between urban carbon dioxide emissions and economic growth, estimating China's carbon dioxide emissions has become a problem that must be taken seriously (Gao,

+2015; Huang et al., 2015; Wang et al., 2015). co2 emission sources can be divided into two categories, one is the emission of natural environment, the other is the carbon dioxide generated by human production activities.
 Soil, forest, ocean and so on are the sources of natural environment emissions.
 People's various production activities around the world are the sources of anthropogenic emissions.
 Economic growth can not be separated from anthropogenic factors.
 Therefore, this paper mainly studies the carbon dioxide produced by economy.
-Before studying the dynamic relationship between urban carbon dioxide emissions and economic growth, it is necessary to classify urban carbon dioxide emissions data to obtain data on carbon dioxide generated by economic growth (Yu et al., 2015; Xie et al., 2017; Zhang et al., 2015).
+Before studying the dynamic relationship between urban carbon dioxide emissions and economic growth, it is necessary to classify urban carbon dioxide emissions data to obtain data on carbon dioxide generated by economic growth (Xie et al., 2017; Yu et al., 2015; Zhang et al., 2015).